open-resources/physics_bank/content/public/002.Physics in General/density, mass and volume/potato_volume.md

 ## Part 2

-In SI units, what is the cube of the potato's mass?
+In SI units, what is the mass of the potato cube?

 ### Answer Section